HarrisonT0/helpdesk-tickets/README.md

 pip install -r requirements.txt
 ```

+You can then start the app by running `python main.py`.
+This will start the webserver which you can access on `localhost` over port 5000 (by default).

 Once the app is running, you can log into any of the default user accounts created in the database seed script (such as *admin@company.com*), using the default password: *Password123!*.
 You can see the seed script for more details at `helpdesk_management/utils/seed_database.py`

 ## Development